momentum-morehouse/immersive-curriculum/python/w1/assignments/d3--palindrome/README.md

 ## Objectives

-### Learning Objectives

 After completing this assignment, you should understand:

-* Manipulating strings
+- Manipulating strings
-* How strings are related to lists
+- How strings are related to lists
-* Recursion
+- Recursion

-### Performance Objectives

 After completing this assignment, you should be able to:

-* Strip characters out of strings
+- Strip characters out of strings
-* Change the case of strings
+- Change the case of strings
-* Look at substrings
+- Look at substrings

 ## Details

 ### Deliverables

-* A GitHub repo called palindrome containing at least:
+- A GitHub repo called palindrome containing at least:
-  * This `README.md` file
+  - This `README.md` file
-  * a file called `palindrome.py`
+  - a file called `palindrome.py`

 ### Requirements

-* Your program must pass the test script `test.sh`.
+- Your program must pass the test script `test.sh`.
 To run this script, run `brew install roundup` first.
-* Your program must output what it is doing at each step.
+- Your program must output what it is doing at each step.
-* Your program must use a recursive function.

 ## Normal Mode